Evolui-Tecnologia-MVP-Proto/MindBitsComposer/replit.md

 ## Recent Updates (January 31, 2025)

-✓ COMPLETED: Standardized Editor Paragraph Spacing to Match Quote Spacing (January 31, 2025)
+✓ COMPLETED: Adjusted Editor Paragraph Spacing to 5px (January 31, 2025)
-  - Changed paragraph margin-bottom from 8px to 10px to match quote spacing
+  - Changed paragraph margin-bottom from original 8px to 5px for tighter spacing
-  - Unified spacing throughout editor for consistent visual rhythm
+  - User requested reduced spacing from 10px to 5px for more compact text layout
-  - All text blocks now use same 10px bottom margin for better reading experience
+  - Applied to .editor-paragraph class in index.css for consistent editor appearance
-  - Applied to .editor-paragraph class in index.css
+  - Provides more compact visual rhythm in editor content

 ✓ COMPLETED: Fixed Quote Button to Convert Selected Text (January 31, 2025)
   - Fixed issue where quote button was deleting selected text and inserting empty quote